 Loved ones are still having birthdays and graduating, and getting married and having babies... so how do we continue to celebrate these occasions while we STAY HOME?
 We’ve gotten that question a LOT over the past few weeks, so we thought you might want to know how we’ve been handling it for others.
 Hopefully it will give you an idea for how to proceed with your own celebrations in the coming weeks.

-A Virtual Party is the answer, and it isn’t a new concept.
+Yes, a Virtual Party is the answer, and it isn’t a new concept.
 In fact, we’ve done invitations for a few of them over the years - wedding showers for couples who live in another country, or for a mom-to-be that is on bed rest and can’t travel.
 We'll admit it's not a regular occurrence, but it looks like this might be the new normal for awhile.

 Printing actual invitations for a Virtual Shower or Party still provides a keepsake that can be cherished, and it still sets a festive tone for your celebration... but the wording will be different based on the type of event you choose.
 Here are three different ideas we have recently used.

 Include wording about not being able to gather in person, but that you would love for the Bride-to-Be or Mom-to-Be to feel loved as they receive gifts and cards in the mail.
 The wording could be something like...

 This type of event would be easy for participants to send gifts on their own time frame, and doesn’t take much coordinating for the honoree - they just receive lovely gifts in the mail!
 (And then promptly mail “thank you” cards of course.)